Piaggio Vespa LX: Vespa LX

-The LX was made available in multiple displacements, 50, 125 and 150 cm³.
-All thrusters are forced air cooled.
+The LX was made available in multiple displacements, 50, 125 and 150 cm3.
+All engines are forced air cooled.

 The smaller displacement version is produced with both a two-stroke engine and a four-stroke engine with the latter being later enhanced with the addition of two more valves in the cylinder.
 The starting is electric or by means of a crank arm.
 The engines follow the Euro 2 directive.
 The maximum speed is limited to 45 km/h as per the rules governing mopeds; two-seater homologation as standard.
 To comply with the anti-emissions regulations, the catalyst system has been modified through the SAS secondary air recovery system.
 The 4-stroke Vespa 50 LX weighs 102 kg while the 2-stroke weighs just under the 4-stroke model (96 kg).

 The 125 engine belongs to the Piaggio Leader family and is a four-stroke with electronic injection and has a power of 7.9 Kw (10.7 HP).
 With this engine, the LX reaches 91 km/h.

-The highest displacement is represented by the Leader engine, also four-stroke and 151 cm³ electronic injection.
+The highest displacement is represented by the Leader engine, also four-stroke and 151 cm3 electronic injection.
 This engine produces a power of 8.9 kW (12.1 hp) and the LX thus equipped reaches a top speed of 95 km/h.

 In June 2012, the LX 125 and 150 models made their debut with three-valve timing and electronic injection.

 The production of the LX ends in Italy in 2013 replaced by the new generation called Vespa Primavera.